nolan-h-hamilton/ROCCO/README.md

 ## How

-ROCCO models consensus peak calling as a constrained optimization problem with an upper-bound on the total proportion of the genome selected as open/accessible and a fragmentation penalty to promote spatially consistency in active regions and sparsity elsewhere.
+ROCCO models consensus peak calling as a constrained optimization problem with an upper-bound on the total proportion of the genome selected as open/accessible and a fragmentation penalty to promote spatial consistency in active regions and sparsity elsewhere.

 ## Why